-The RSPCA has launched an appeal for information after an underweight, dead, maggot-infested French bulldog puppy was found wrapped in a towel by a Merthyr riverbank.
+The RSPCA has launched an appeal for information after a French bulldog with “nasty” untreated wounds was found in Cardiff.

 Officers from the animal welfare charity were alerted after the dog was brought into a veterinary practice on Friday 15 July, after she was found in the Mynachdy area of the city.

 The dog’s injuries were consistent with biting.

 Injuries include large areas of defect to the right forelimb, and exposed bone towards the wrist.
 A series of deep wounds … Continue reading…

 The journey of two fat staffies put on a diet plan to shift the pounds is set to hit the nation’s TV screens.

 Tomorrow’s episode (6 July) of ‘The Dog Rescuers‘ on Five features Staffordshire bull terrier duo Honey and Spotty from Norwich, and their battle with weight loss.

 RSPCA inspector Emily Astillberry paid a visit to the chubby duo after concerned reports about their condition were made to the charity.

 While the RSPCA often deals with issues … Continue reading…